TheNexusGroup/Society/README.md

   - Gender: Male/Female
   - Age - Determines lifetime
   - Energy - Determines the ability to do actions or die
-  - Hunger - Determines the ability to eat or die
   - Money - Determines the ability to buy food, and affects mating (or potentially requires working for it) - can be potentially inherited at a cost
   - Mood: Happiness (1) to Stress (-1)

 - **Derived Inherited Attributes**:
   - Metabolic rate - Determines the rate at which energy is consumed (factor of mating, higher metabolic means more food is required, but work is more effective)
-  - Stamina - Determines the ability to do actions or die (factor of mating, higher stamina means hunger is less of a factor, but can work longer)
+  - Stamina - Determines the ability to do actions or die (factor of mating, higher stamina means energy consumption is less of a factor, but can work longer)
   - Learning capacity - Determines Learning Rate in Q-learning (factor of mating)
   - Attraction profile - Determines the threshold for seeking a similar mate or higher trait mate (-1 - 1 : -1 = lower threshold, 1 = higher threshold)